Contents On This Page

 Yellow nails are a sign of fungal infection which can lead to more severe health conditions such as lung disease or psoriasis.

 Blue nails occur when there’s a shortage of oxygen in the body, particularly in the nail bed region.
-Having blue nail is a sign that one has emphysema.
+Having a blue nail is a sign that one has emphysema.
 Emphysema is a serious lung disease.

 How about split nails?
 When your nails are dry and brittle, they split, which simply indicates early signs of thyroid disease.